FyshOS/fynedesk/README.md

 # Runner

-A desktop needs to be rock solid and, whilst we are working hard to get there, any alpha or beta software can run in to unexpected issues.
+A desktop needs to be rock solid, and whilst we are working hard to get there, any alpha or beta software can run into unexpected issues.
-For that reason we have included a `fynedesk_runner` utility that can help manage unexpected events.
-If you start the desktop using the runner then if a crash occurs it will normally recover where it left off with no loss of data in your applications.
+For that reason, we have included a `fynedesk_runner` utility that can help manage unexpected events.
+If you start the desktop using the runner, then if a crash occurs, it will normally recover where it left off with no loss of data in your applications.

-Using standard go tools you can install the runner using:
+Using standard Go tools you can install the runner using:

     go get fyne.io/fynedesk/cmd/fynedesk_runner